smoketurner/serverless-vpc-plugin/README.md

 - `VPC`: VPC logical resource ID
 - `LambdaExecutionSecurityGroup`: Security Group logical resource ID that the Lambda functions use when executing within the VPC
-- `BastionPublicDnsName`: Public DNS name of the bastion host, if provisioned
+- `BastionEIP`: Elastic IP address associated to the bastion host, if provisioned